HernandoMV/HernandoMV.github.io/_pages/cv.md

 Service and leadership
 ======

-* Postdoc representative in the SWC 2022 - present
+* Postdoc representative in the SWC 2022 - 2023
-* Recommender and reviewer in Peer Community In Neuroscience 2021 - present
+* Recommender and reviewer in Peer Community In Neuroscience 2021 - 2023
-* Designated trainer for behaviour, surgical prodecures and perfusions, SWC 2019 - present
+* Designated trainer for behaviour, surgical prodecures and perfusions, SWC 2019 - 2023
 * Tutor assistant in neuromatch academy 2021
-* Co-organizer of Emerging Neuroscientists Seminar Series, SWC 2020 - present
+* Co-organizer of Emerging Neuroscientists Seminar Series, SWC 2020 - 2023
-* Outreach participant in Skype a Scientist program 2021 - present
+* Outreach participant in Skype a Scientist program 2021 - 2022
-* Active participant in the Research Culture Working Groups, SWC 2020 - present
+* Active participant in the Research Culture Working Groups, SWC 2020 - 2023
 * Speaker to Santarder Bank high-school student awardees 2016
 * Science Slam speaker, outreach activity, Heidelberg 2015
 * Main co-organizer of the EMBL PhD Symposium 2013